-I'm the breeder behind Lake Time Chinooks located in Oronoco, MN.
+I'm Lori N., the breeder behind Lake Time Chinooks located in Oronoco, MN.
 We are a family breeder helping to share our love of the Chinook breed with others.
 You will love our dogs as much as we do!
 Our puppies are raised with love in our home, and we strive to help each one grow up with confidence so they are ready to thrive with their new families.
 They are affectionate, intelligent, and cute as can be!

-What makes Lori’s program special
+What makes your program special?

 Lori has been certified by Good Dog's screening team for responsible and trusted breeding practices.
 When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.

 Lori may provide a written contract or health guarantee when you purchase a puppy.
 This helps protect both you and your breeder, ensuring that you both have a clear understanding of the terms of your puppy purchase.
 If Lori offers a contract or guarantee, the details will be personalized by them.
 If you have any questions or want to know more, don't hesitate to reach out to Lori directly.

-Lori has been a member of Good Dog for over 3 years
+Lori has been a member of Good Dog for over 4 years

 Lori was screened for responsible practices and has been a member since 2021.